 Requires special attention to maintain seasoning

 Lodge is well-known for its vast array of cast iron cookware, so it makes sense that the company would venture into making carbon steel cookware as well.
 Like Lodge's cast iron, this skillet comes pre-seasoned, so you can start cooking with it right away, but of course, more seasoning will make it more nonstick and more rust-resistant.
-The skillet comes in a 10- or 12-inch size and is broiler safe.
+The skillet comes in sizes ranging from 8-inch to 15-inch and is also broiler safe.

 Like cast iron, carbon steel pans become more and more nonstick over time, without the need for special coatings during manufacturing.
 In use, carbon steel pans are thinner and lighter than cast iron, and also more responsive to temperature changes.
 This one can be used on all cooktops, including induction, as well as on a barbecue grill or campfire.